How to Hire Across the GCC Without a Local Entity: The 2026 Guide

 Why hiring in the Gulf is not like hiring elsewhere

 The Gulf is not a high-friction version of a Western labour market.
 It is its own system.
-Employment is tied to visas and work permits.
-The employer sponsors the employee, so the right to work and the right to reside are bound together in a single relationship.
+Employment runs on employer sponsorship, so the right to work and the right to reside are bound together in a single relationship.
 Salaries must be paid through a government-mandated wage protection system, not simply into any bank account.
 And nationalisation policies such as Emiratisation in the UAE and Saudisation in Saudi Arabia set quotas for hiring nationals, with real penalties for falling short.
 A global EOR that treats the region as one more country on a long list tends to handle these thinly.
 That is the gap a regional employer of record fills.

 What hiring through an EOR covers in the GCC